The best foot soaks for cracked heels

 - Vinegar helps to soften the callouses

 Most all-natural DIY foot soaks and commercial foot soaks have these ingredients in them.
-The commercials foot soaks may also have a form of medication in them also to help a variety of ailments.
+The commercial foot soaks may also have a form of medication in them also to help a variety of ailments.